CUBRID/cubrid-manual/en/admin/admin_utils.rst

     delete from [dba.tbl] where [a] = 10 limit 1;

-In the above example, when the flashback is performed, it displays information about transactions performed within the specified time period.
+In the above example, when the flashback is executed, it displays information about transactions performed within the specified time period.
 If users do not specify a period, the transaction history up to 10 minutes before the current time is displayed.
 When the user selects a transaction ID, SQL statements are provided to perform flashback on DML executed within the selected transaction.

-Each column's meaning is as following.
+Each column's meaning in the **Flashback Summary** is as following.

     *   Transaction id : The identifier of the transaction
     *   User name : Transaction user
-    *   Start time : Transaction start time
+    *   Start time : Transaction start time (approximate time)
     *   End time :  Transaction end time
     *   Num_insert : Number of insert operations executed within the transaction
     *   Num_update : Number of update operations executed within the transaction